-Freezing LBRs and PMCs on PMIs occur when:
+Freezing LBRs and PMCs on PMIs (both legacy and streamlined operation) occur when one of the following applies:

-- A performance counter had an overflow and was programmed to signal a PMI in case of an overflow. - For the general-purpose counters; this is done by setting bit 20 of the IA32\PERFEVTSELx register. - For the fixed-function counters; this is done by setting the 3rd bit in the corresponding 4-bit control field of the MSR\PERF\FIXED\CTR\CTRL register (see Figure 18-1) or IA32\FIXED\CTR\CTRL MSR (see Figure 18-2). - The PEBS buffer is almost full and reaches the interrupt threshold. - The BTS buffer is almost full and reaches the interrupt threshold.
+- A performance counter had an overflow and was programmed to signal a PMI in case of an overflow. - For the general-purpose counters; enabling PMI is done by setting bit 20 of the IA32\PERFEVTSELx register. - For the fixed-function counters; enabling PMI is done by setting the 3rd bit in the corresponding 4-bit control field of the MSR\PERF\FIXED\CTR\CTRL register (see Figure 18-1) or IA32\FIXED\CTR\CTRL MSR (see Figure 18-2). - The PEBS buffer is almost full and reaches the interrupt threshold.

+• The BTS buffer is almost full and reaches the interrupt threshold.